Tips for Choosing a Local Butcher

 You will want to build a rapport with your butcher.
 After all, this is the meat you are putting on your family’s table.
 You want the healthiest meat possible.
 As you build a relationship with your butcher, they can help guide you on some cuts you may not have tried before.
 They can also give you some pointers on how to prepare different types of meat.

 Choosing a local butcher has many advantages, from high-quality meat full of flavor to some of the healthiest meat available.
 Another added benefit is price.
-It is estimated that purchasing from local butchers helps keep up to four times as much money in the community than buying from a chain store.
+It is estimated that purchasing from local butchers helps keep up to four times as much money in the community as buying from a chain store.
 Buying locally also saves you money by cutting out the middleman and going directly to the source.
 If you are looking for a trustworthy, local butcher, visit Stoney Point Farm Market.